skjolber/maven-cache-github-action/README.md

 Benefits:
   * faster and more predictable builds times
-  * considerably load reduction on artifact repositories
+  * considerable load reduction on artifact repositories

 Audience:
   * primarily intended for use with (private) third party repositories, i.e. 'one repo to rule them all'